View Categories

 IP Address #

-This alert allows admins/auditors to trigger an alert if users either match the specified IP addresses or mismatch.
+This alert allows Admins to trigger an alert if users either match the specified IP addresses or do not match.

 To set up the rule, configure the options below: